Suor/battle-brothers-mods/necro/README.md

 Following the idea of [Recrutable Necromancer](old) this adds a Necromancer background, who can raise undead and possess them.

 - gradually tap into the craft of controlling the undead via special perks
-- pure mage and mage/fighter hybrid necromancer builds
+- pure mage or mage/fighter hybrid necromancer builds
 - a dedicated origin
 - loot and XP not lost anymore when zombie kills

 Plans:

-- check Necro morale when a possesed is hit/killed
+- check Necro morale when a possessed is hit/killed
-- an event with Undead raise to start chopping their heads
+- an event with a undead uprising to start chopping their heads
 - more events
 - special mechanics for origin or all necros